 The 1978 Speedway Season was the Golden Jubilee season, celebrating 50 years of everyone's favourite sport in the UK.
 And while the country flocked to the cinemas to watch Grease, and England were not taking part in the World Cup in Argentina, the British Speedway public had a Wembley World Final to look forward to.

 The Gulf Oils British League was contested by the same 19 sides from 1977, with the majority hopeful of stealing the title from 1977's surprise winners White City.
-Halifax were forced to make changes, with popular Dutchman Henny Kroeze preferring a non-weekend track, and he departed for Hull (although he subsequently moved on to Bristol without ever riding for the Vikings!)
-In his place, Halifax signed Mitch Graham from Hull, able to accommodate the popular guest rider from recent seasons on a falsely low average.
-Graham Plant announced he would not be returning, intending to take a year out to rekindle his enthusiasm following recent injuries, and the Dukes moved to sign Lancastrian Eric Broadbelt after a difficult season on the south coast with Poole.
-The top three from 1977 all returned, with Mike Lohmann, Chris Pusey and Ian Cartwright all signing on for 78, the latter however only deciding to race at the 11th hour after threats to quit the sport during the winter.
+Halifax were forced to make changes after the dismal 1977.
+Popular Dutchman Henny Kroeze was the shock absentee.
+Eric Boothroyd had made it clear about his displeasure at Kroeze's absences before his season-ending injury the previous June, and Kroeze was moved on to Hull (although he subsequently moved on to Bristol without ever riding for the Vikings!)
+In his place, Halifax signed Mitch Graham from the Vikings, able to accommodate the popular guest rider from recent seasons on a falsely low average.
+Graham Plant announced he would not be returning, intending to take a year out to re-kindle his enthusiasm following recent injuries and a clearly difficult 1977, and the Dukes moved to sign Lancastrian Eric Broadbelt after a difficult season himself on the south coast with Poole.
+The top three from 1977 all returned, with Mike Lohmann, Chris Pusey and Ian Cartwright all signing on for '78, the latter however only deciding to race at the 11th hour after threats to quit the sport during the winter.
 Mick McKeon returned to the UK to line up with Halifax for a second season, boosted by his qualification for the Intercontinental Final from the Australasian rounds of the World Championship.
 And Tom Godal would fill the final reserve berth following on from his efforts in the previous season.

 The early season showed promise, with a comfortable win over Bristol, aided by a perfect performance from Lohmann, followed up by 3 wins in the Northern Trophy - although the home match with Sheffield was controversially abandoned due to dreadful track conditions, and was not replayed until September - by which point Belle Vue had taken the title.